Broken causal lens rigidity and sky shadow rigidity of Lorentzian manifolds: Introduction

 We will consider similar data, where the test particles are allowed to change direction once (so that they follow broken geodesics with at most one breakpoint).
 We call such data \enquote{broken scattering data}, or \enquote{broken lens data} if the data also contains the lengths of the geodesics.
 The problem of reconstructing a Riemannian manifold from broken lens data was considered by Kurylev, Lassas, and Uhlmann in~\cite{KurylevLassasUhlmann10}.
 They proved that the broken lens data\footnote{What we call broken lens data is in the terminology of~\cite{KurylevLassasUhlmann10} instead called \enquote{the broken scattering relation}.
 We choose our terminology to agree with the terminology used for instance by Croke and Wen and by Andersson, Dahl, and Howard; see~\cite{CrokeWen15},~\cite{AnderssonDahlHoward96} and the references contained therein.} of a compact, connected Riemannian manifold with nonempty boundary determines the isometry type of the manifold.
 We will consider different versions of the problem for Lorentzian manifolds.
 We choose to consider only geodesic segments which are future-directed and causal.
 This restriction makes the problem very different from the Riemannian case.
 For instance it excludes broken geodesics which consist of following a single geodesic segment twice in opposite directions.
 Such broken geodesics were used in~\cite{KurylevLassasUhlmann10}.

 There are still different possible versions of the problem, depending on the allowed causal type of the two parts of the broken geodesics.
 One option is to consider only lightlike broken geodesics.
 In this case, the lengths of geodesics are always zero so the lens rigidity problem is equivalent to the scattering rigidity problem.
 This is the version we consider in \prettyref{sec:Broken lightlike scattering rigidity}.
 Our solution to this problem is a corollary of the \enquote{sky shadow rigidity} discussed in \prettyref{sec:Sky shadow rigidity}.
-The name \enquote{sky shadow} is inspired by the use of the word \enquote{sky} in~\cite{Low88} and~\cite[Chapter 1]{PenroseRindler1} mean the set of lightlike geodesics through a point.
+The name \enquote{sky shadow} is inspired by the use of the word \enquote{sky} in~\cite{Low88} and~\cite[Chapter 1]{PenroseRindler1} to mean the set of lightlike geodesics through a point.
 A result about reconstructing the manifold structure and metric of a Lorentzian manifold from its space of skies can be found in~\cite{BautistaIbfortLafuente14}.
 For other questions about the space of lightlike geodesics of a Lorentzian manifold we refer to~\cite{Low06}.

 Another option is to consider only timelike broken geodesics, as we do in \prettyref{sec:Broken timelike lens rigidity}.
-A solution to the rigidity problem with this data follows by a limiting argument from a solution to the lens rigidity problem where the data is based on broken geodesics which are first timelike and then lightlike (see \prettyref{fig:Time-probe data}).
-We call this latter problem \enquote{time-probe rigidity} and discuss it in \prettyref{sec:Time-probe rigidity}.
-The name \enquote{time-probe} refers to a possible physical interpretation: Suppose that we send in free-falling probes into the region \(\M\), which are designed to broadcast their proper time along lightlike geodesics (say by electromagnetic radiation in the geometric optics approximation).
-Then the probes themselves will follow timelike geodesics, and the signals they send out follow lightlike geodesics.
-By receiving these signals at the boundary \(\partial \M\), we obtain precisely the broken lens data for once-broken geodesics which are at first timelike, and then lightlike.
+A solution to the rigidity problem with this data follows by a limiting argument from a solution to the lens rigidity problem where the data is based on broken geodesics which are first timelike and then lightlike (see \prettyref{fig:Fireworks data}).
+We call this latter problem \enquote{fireworks rigidity} and discuss it in \prettyref{sec:Fireworks rigidity}.
+The name \enquote{fireworks} refers to a possible physical interpretation: Suppose that we send in free-falling fireworks into the region \(\M\) which explode after a predetermined time, transmitting light in all directions.
+Then the fireworks themselves will follow timelike geodesics, and the light they transmit will follow lightlike geodesics.
+By observing the light at the boundary \(\partial \M\), we obtain precisely the broken lens data for once-broken geodesics which are at first timelike, and then lightlike.